 When it comes to electrical work, a wire cutter is an essential instrument.
 Its ability to sever electrical lines is just one of its many useful functions.

-However, it also features a highly sharp blade and should be handled with caution, as it can cause serious injury if not handled properly.
+However, it has a razor-sharp blade and should be handled with care since it can cause serious harm in the wrong hands.

-When cutting wire, remember to make sure the blades are sharp and clean so that they do not get stuck in your workpiece.
+Make sure the blades are sharp and clean before attempting to cut the wire so that you don’t damage your workpiece.